HIX Data Reporting Should Rely On 'Benchmark' Plans

 The Department of Health and Human Services' proposed rule would clarify 'essential benefits' in state health insurance exchanges (HIXs) ahead of enrollment.

-better define the "essential benefits" that non-grandfathered health plans participating in the state health insurance exchanges must offer.
+The Department of Health and Human Services (HHS) wants to better define the "essential benefits" that non-grandfathered health plans participating in the state health insurance exchanges must offer.
 Its recently proposed regulations would accomplish that goal, as well as name two interim certification bodies to approve the plans seeking to participate in these exchanges.

 Under the 2010 Affordable Care Act, all of these insurance plans must offer an essential benefits package that includes benefits in specific categories.
 But in December 2011, HHS told the states that they could determine what those benefits would be by using a "benchmark" plan in their state in one of four categories.
 If a state doesn't do so, HHS said, it intends to propose that the default benchmark plan be the largest plan by enrollment in the small-group insurance market.

 The current proposal requires the issuers of the three largest small-group insurance products in each state to report certain information to HHS.
 The purpose of collecting this data now is to inform other plans seeking to offer coverage in the state insurance exchanges which benefits they would have to cover.